 The study set to examine time series property of the data in order to establish if it is auto correlated or its autoregressive.
 This was done in order to change the variables to stationary as a key assumption in multiple linear regression analysis and other inferential statistics.
 Besides, working with highly collinear variables would yield spurious result from which further inference is insignificant.
 Unit root tests were conducted on all the variables using both the Augmented Dickey-Fuller and Philips Perron test.
-In each case, the null hypothesis is that the variable has unit root and accepting it would imply the data is non-stationary.
+In each case and accepting it would imply the data is non-stationary.
 The alternative hypothesis is that the data has no unit root (stationary).
 The result of ADF and Phillips-Perron unit root test are summarized in table provided below.
 Both tests are tested at the 5% level of significance.
 The rejection criteria are that we reject the null hypothesis if the computed ADF and PP tests statistic value are greater, in absolute value, than their 5% critical tau values.